AdityaAdaki21/OllamaRAG/README.md

 - `--workers` - Number of parallel workers for processing (default: `4`)
 - `--context-window` - Context window size for the LLM (default: `2048`)

-### Using an Existing Collection
+### Using an Existing Collection via CLI

 ```bash
 python main.py --collection collection_name
 ```

-### Interactive Commands
+### Interactive Commands (CLI Mode)

-Once the application is running, you can use the following commands:
+Once the application is running in terminal mode, you can use the following commands:
 - Just type your question to query the document
 - `exit`, `quit` - End the session
 - `list` - List available collections in ChromaDB